psrenergy/PSRClassesInterface.jl/docs/src/examples.md

 end
 ```

-## Determining subsystem from a certain gauging station
+## Determining subsystem from a certain hydro plant

-In this example we will demonstrate how to chain different relationship maps.
-That will be achieved by determining a subsystem from a certain gauging station through HydroPlants parameters.
+In this example we will demonstrate how to make a simple use of a relationship map.
+That will be achieved by determining a subsystem from a certain hydro plant through its parameters.
 The program will initiate by the standard reading procedure:
 ```@example sys_by_gaug
 import PSRClassesInterface
 const PSRI = PSRClassesInterface